-Investing in America Explained for Immigrants (Start Here)
+Investing in America Explained for Immigrants: A Beginner’s Guide

 The Opportunity Most Immigrants Never Hear About

-When immigrants come to the United States, the conversation about money usually focuses on survival first.
+When we come to the United States, the conversation about money usually starts with survival.
 Open a bank account.
 Build credit.
 Pay the bills.
 Save what you can.

-These are the right priorities in the beginning.
-But there is a conversation that often never happens — one that separates people who build significant wealth in America from people who work hard their entire lives and still struggle financially in retirement.
+These are the right priorities at the beginning.
+But there is a conversation that often never happens — one that separates people who build significant wealth in America from people who work hard their entire lives and still struggle in retirement.

 That conversation is about investing.

-Millions of immigrants live and work in the United States for decades without ever participating in this system.
-Not because they are excluded from it, but because no one ever explained how it works, whether they are allowed to use it, or how to begin.
+Many of us live and work here for decades without ever participating in this system.
+Not because we are excluded from it.
+But because no one ever explained how it works, whether we are allowed to use it, or how to begin.

 This guide will change that.
-By the end of this article, you will understand what investing is, how the American investment system works, and why starting early — even with small amounts — can make a profound difference in your financial future.
+By the end, you will understand what investing is, how the American investment system works, and why starting early — even with small amounts — can make a profound difference in your financial future.

 What Is Investing?